1.3.2023

 At Cogo, we’re on a mission to empower hundreds of millions of people and businesses to measure, understand and reduce their carbon footprint.
 But changing behaviour is no mean feat.

 First, we need to understand the barriers people face when taking climate action.
-And then, build impactful products that help people overcome these challenges.
+And then build impactful products that help people overcome these challenges.
 That is why we apply a multidisciplinary approach to building our solutions.

-Our multidisciplinary team, consisting of behavioural scientists, product designers, user researchers and data scientists, conducts research to understand the barriers people face when trying to reduce their environmental impact.
+Our team, consisting of behavioural scientists, product designers, user researchers and data scientists, conducts research to understand the barriers people face when trying to reduce their environmental impact.
 These insights then fuel our products and solutions.

-‘Climate actions’ are essentially activities that individuals can do to reduce their carbon footprint, such as, taking more public transport or swapping out beef for plant-based alternatives.
-We work closely with our partners to carefully select actions based on their reductive impact, accessibility, and credibility.
+Climate actions are essentially activities that an individual can do to reduce their carbon footprint, such as taking more public transport or swapping out beef for plant-based alternatives.

 Equipping people with knowledge about their carbon footprint and potential carbon savings helps improve carbon literacy.
 Consequently, people are more likely to take positive steps to reduce their carbon footprint.

 When thousands or millions of people reduce their impact, it makes a huge collective difference.
-Our partnership with NatWest has already helped over 334,000 customers better understand their carbon footprint, with easy-to-action behavioural changes.
+Our partnership with NatWest has already helped over 334,000 customers better understand their carbon footprint with easy-to-action behavioural changes.

 We can’t wait to see how many carbon savings NatWest customers make with the new feature.